xitu/gold-miner/article/2021/native-splash-screen-in-flutter-using-lottie.md

 # Native Splash Screen in Flutter Using Lottie

-This article describes how you can add an animated splash screen natively using Android(Kotlin) and iOS(Swift) with Lottie animation.

 ![](https://cdn-images-1.medium.com/max/2400/1*4vlkTJCWbP2Kh2vyK9BdEw.png)

 Adding an animated splash screen directly in Flutter using dart code is possible, however, the way Flutter application starts as a FlutterActivity or a FlutterViewController in Android and iOS adds a few seconds before Flutter actually draws its first frame.
 Therefore, having a splash screen natively will start the animation the moment the app launches, resulting in a better user experience.